-(Ord. of 9-7-1999, § 1(4-256))

 Sec.
 6-307.
 Levied.

 In addition to all other taxes or license fees imposed upon retail dealers engaged in the city in the business of selling distilled spirits, as defined in this chapter, there is imposed and levied upon all such dealers an excise tax, to be computed and collected as set forth in this division.